metabase/metabase/docs/users-guide/04-asking-questions.md

 ![Multiple groupings](./images/notebook/histogram-bins.png)

-Once you're done setting your metrics and groupings, click **Done** to close the Summarize sidebar and see your results in all their glory.
+Once you're done setting your metrics and groupings, click **Visualize** to see your results in all their glory.

 ## Visualizing your data